 Treatment of salmonella in immunocompromised people is antibiotics, supportive care such as fluids to treat dehydration may also be necessary.

-Symptoms of giardia in people and cats includes foul smelling diarrhea which is often yellowish in colour and frothy, flatulence, abdominal pain and distension and weight loss.
+Symptoms of giardia in people and cats include foul-smelling diarrhea which is often yellowish in colour and frothy, flatulence, abdominal pain and distension and weight loss.